Ja'Marr Chase Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- The Ravens are giving up 295.0 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The Ravens are conceding 295.0 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Ravens defense is ranked ninth in the league.
+- At 1.5 passing TDs allowed per game, the Ravens defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's game against the Lions, Chase was targeted six times and racked up four catches for 97 yards (24.2 yards per catch).
+- In last week's matchup with the Lions, Chase hauled in four passes for 97 yards (24.2 yards per catch) while being targeted six times.

-- Chase has caught 16 passes (on 25 targets) for 333 yards (111.0 per game) and one touchdown over his last three games.
+- In his last three games, Chase racked up 16 catches on 25 targets and averaged 111.0 receiving yards with one touchdown.

 Chase's Cincinnati Teammates